+Wondering what to do with extra cherry or grape tomatoes?
+Try making a Roasted Cherry Tomato Sauce!
 Tomatoes are a fantastically versatile vegetable.
-Ranging from marble-sized to softball-sized or larger they can be eaten raw or cooked in a number of ways.
-There’s nothing like popping into your mouth a fresh from the garden cherry tomato, or a thick slice of a garden fresh heirloom tomato.
+Ranging from marble-sized to softball-sized or larger, they can be eaten raw or cooked in a number of ways.
+There’s nothing like popping into your mouth a fresh-from-the-garden cherry tomato, or a thick slice of a garden-fresh heirloom tomato.
 They can be used fresh as is, stuffed, or added to salads or sandwiches.

 Cooking them just expands their usefulness.
 Baked, broiled, grilled, fried, sautéed, or roasted – there are many methods to explore with this wonderful summertime fruit.
 And when the crop is abundant it’s time to think of how to preserve it.
-One of my favorite ways to preserve tomatoes for use in the winter is to take my excess cherry and grape tomatoes, roast them with some garlic and basil, and freeze it for later.
+One of my favorite ways to preserve tomatoes for use in the winter is to take my excess cherry and grape tomatoes and roast them with some garlic and basil to make a roasted cherry tomato sauce.
+It’s easy to make and freezes well for later use.
 The result is delicious.

 Roasted Cherry Tomato Sauce

-8 c. cherry or grape tomatoes, sliced in half
+- 8 c.
+Cherry or grape tomatoes sliced in half

-4 – 5 cloves garlic, or more if desired
+- 4 – 5 Garlic cloves more if desired

-1 tsp. kosher salt
+- 1 tsp.
+Kosher salt

-Remove stems and wash tomatoes.
+- Remove stems and wash tomatoes.
 Cut cherry tomatoes in half, and larger tomatoes in wedges.

-Spread out the oil and put cherry tomatoes on the foil, cut side up.
+- Spread out the oil and put cherry tomatoes on the foil, cut side up.
 Place wedges on the foil, cut side up.

-Peel garlic and place on the pan among the tomatoes.
+- Peel garlic and place on the pan among the tomatoes.

-Wash basil and add to the tomatoes, gently tearing the larger leaves.
+- Wash basil and add to the tomatoes, gently tearing the larger leaves.

-Sprinkle the pan of tomatoes, garlic, and basil with balsamic vinegar and kosher salt.
+- Sprinkle the pan of tomatoes, garlic, and basil with balsamic vinegar and kosher salt.
 Drizzle a little more olive oil on top.

-Roast in a 400 degree oven for 20-30 minutes until tomatoes are tender.
+- Roast in a 400 degree oven for 20-30 minutes until tomatoes are tender.

 Proverbs 16:24 “Pleasant words are a honeycomb, sweet to the soul and healing to the bones.”